dotkernel/api-documentation/docs/book/v6/tutorials/create-book-module-via-dot-maker.md

 ## Migrations

-As all changes are done, so at this point the migration file can be generated to create the associated table for the `Book` entity.
+All changes are done, so at this point the migration file can be generated to create the associated table for the `Book` entity.

 > You can check the mapping files by running: